bitcointranscripts/bitcointranscripts/stanford-blockchain-conference/2020/arbitrum-v2.md

 ---
-title: Arbitrum V2
+title: "Arbitrum 2.0: Faster Off-Chain Contracts with On-Chain Security"
 transcript_by: Bryan Bishop
 categories: ['conference']
-tags: ['smart contracts', 'layer 2']
+tags: ['altcoins']
 speakers: ['Ed Felten']
 ---

-Arbitrum 2.0: Faster Off-Chain Contracts with On-Chain Security

-Ed Felten, Off-chain Labs

 <https://twitter.com/kanzure/status/1230191734375628802>

-# Introduction
+## Introduction

 Thank you, good morning everybody.
 I'm going to talk about our latest version of our Abitrum system.
 The first version was discussed in a paper in 2018.
 Since then, there's a lot of advances in my technology and a real running system has been made.
 This is the first working roll-up system for general smart contracts.

 First I will set the scene to provide some context on what we're talking about and how what we're doing fits into the larger picture.
 Then I'll talk about how the system works, what has changed since the last paper, and some lessons learned from building and deploying it.

-# Layer 2 protocols
+## Layer 2 protocols

 So what about layer 2 systems that support smart contracts?
 They generally rely on having a set of parties like validators that are responsible for tracking the state of the layer 2 chain and taking action to make sure it develops correctly.